amazon-archives/aws-appsync-chat-starter-react/README.md

 1. Click or select uploaded images to trigger Amazon Rekognition object, scene and celebrity detection
 2. From the drop-down menu, select LISTEN -> TEXT TO SPEECH to trigger Amazon Polly and listen to messages in different voices depending on the message source language (supported languages: English, Mandarin, Portuguese, French and Spanish)
-3. To perform message entity and sentiment analysis via Amazon Comprehend, select ANALYSE -> SENTIMENT
+3. To perform message entity and sentiment analysis via Amazon Comprehend, select ANALYZE -> SENTIMENT
 4. To translate the message select the desired message under TRANSLATE.
 In the translation pane, click on the microphone icon to listen to the translated message.

 ## Building, Deploying and Publishing